How Does .gitignore Work?

 Wrong thinking: "I added the file to .gitignore, so Git should stop tracking it."

 Reality: .gitignore only affects untracked files.
-Use git rm --cached
+Use git rm --cached to untrack.

 Myth: ".gitignore is processed like a configuration file"